SummaryRead the full fact sheet

 Professional help for relationship issues

-If your relationship has some of the early warning signs, it is time to seek advice.
+If your relationship has some of the early warning signs, it’s time to seek advice.
 The sooner you act on issues, the easier they will be to resolve.
-Some relationships involve violent behaviour and abuse.
+Some relationships involve violence, controlling behaviour and abuse.
 If you suffer any form of violence, seek help immediately.

 Types of support and assistance available